wolf482/docs/README.md

-Hi Arun,

-Following our recent discussions, I want to summarize key action items and pending decisions to ensure progress on the ISRP certification:

-1. ISDP Document Updates (Your Action Required)
+1. Bundle Approach Finalization
+Tomorrow, we must decide whether to:

+Bundle Serverless Logic within the existing Serverless/Orchestrator RHDH, or

+Proceed with the standalone ISRP submission (if bundling is not approved).

+Preparation:

+The environment is ready for CIVA scans.

+The ISDP documentation is pending Arun’s updates (see below).

+2. Immediate Action Items
+@Arun:

-As discussed, you need to upgrade the ISDP document based on my feedback (shared on [date/location]).
-Please confirm once this is completed by [deadline, e.g., EOD today/tomorrow].
-Let me know if you need clarifications on the requested changes.
+Upgrade the ISDP document per my feedback and confirm completion by [deadline, e.g., EOD today].
+No further delays can be tolerated.

-2. ISRP Reviewer Assignment (Mohamed’s Action)
-During tomorrow’s SME team call, we must finalize:

-Decision: Whether to use login bundle or serverless/orchestrator bundle for RHDH.

-Requirement: An ISRP reviewer must be assigned immediately—no further delays are acceptable.

-@Mohamed: As you’re leading communication with the ISRP team, kindly confirm:
+@Mohamed:

+Secure an ISRP reviewer assignment immediately.

+Confirm during tomorrow’s call:

-Is there any blocker preventing the reviewer assignment?
+Is there any blocker preventing reviewer assignment?

-If none, by when can we expect the reviewer to be assigned?

-Next Steps
-Tomorrow’s Call Agenda: Resolve the bundle decision and secure reviewer assignment.

-Post-Call: I’ll share minutes with clear action items and owners.

-Urgency: The timeline is at risk without these items closed.
-Let’s avoid last-minute delays.
+If no, provide a firm timeline for assignment.

+3. Contingency Plan
+If the bundling approach is rejected, we must proceed with ISRP submission as-is, given:

+The environment is CIVA-ready.

+The ISDP will be finalized post-Arun’s updates.

+No justification remains for reviewer delay.

+Let’s align tomorrow and close these gaps decisively.
+The timeline is at risk.